rockykharel/Capstone_Project/README.md

 # Capstone_Project
-Capstone Project for Data Science
+Capstone Project for Data Science.
+This will mainly be used for capstone project.